picklednewtons/OMGNetstatic/content/posts/GBVAcquisition.md

 {{< youtube -fW7SRK7oJ4 >}}
 Coinhere - how to buy OMG

-This was followed by the main [Telegram group](https://t.me/OmiseGo) moving to **official** status and GBV team continue to engage the community there.
+This was followed by the main [Telegram group](https://t.me/OmiseGo) moving to **official** status and the GBV team continue to engage the community there.